These are words coaches love to hear after a conversation with a potential client and it happens at that significant moment of conversion.

 Think of different ways coaches work with clients.
 This could be group coaching, weekend seminars, year-long masterminds and so on.
 Feel free to Google ideas and list out as many as you can.

-Now think about how YOU like work with clients?
+Now think about how you like work with clients?
+What's your coaching style?
 Do you prefer 1:1 work or group work?
 Do you like to get in there and get things done in a deep, intensive dive over a few days or do you prefer to work with clients over the long-term?